rotki/rotki/docs/usage_guide.rst

 Events in a transaction might need to be edited if they were not properly decoded or if they have a special meaning to you (like OTC trades, transfers between accounts...).
 To edit one event click on the pencil icon and a menu will appear.

 .. image:: images/edit_eth_event.png
-   :alt: Menu to edit ethereum events
+   :alt: Menu to edit EVM events
    :align: center

 Here the non obvious fields are: